eclipse-ankaios/ankaios/doc/docs/usage/tutorial-fleet-management.md

 vehicle/<VIN>/
 ```

-Our example vehicle gets the VIN 1.
-Let's listen to all the messages from and to that vehicle.
+Our example vehicle is assigned VIN 1.
+Let's listen to all messages to and from this vehicle by subscribing to the topic `vehicle/1/#`:

 ```shell
 podman run --net=host docker.io/eclipse-mosquitto mosquitto_sub -h localhost -t "vehicle/1/#" -v
 ```

-Keep this window open throughout this tutorial.
+Keep this window open for the duration of this tutorial.

 ## Fleet connector

 The fleet connector is a containerized workload managed by Ankaios.
 It will have two connections:

 1. MQTT connection to the cloud in order to receive messages for starting, stopping and updating workloads in the vehicle and to return the response.
-2. Connection to the Ankaios [control interface](../reference/control-interface.md) in order to execute the instructions for starting, stopping and updating workloads.
+2. Connection to the Ankaios [control interface](../reference/control-interface.md) in order to execute the instructions to start, stop, and update workloads.

-The control interface is provided to every workload via named pipes (FIFO) using a protobuf IDL.
-In this tutorial we use the [ank-sdk-python](https://github.com/eclipse-ankaios/ank-sdk-python) which provides a convenient way to access the control interface.
+The control interface is made available to each workload via named pipes (FIFO) using a protobuf IDL.
+In this tutorial, we will use the Ankaios SDK for Python, [ank-sdk-python](https://github.com/eclipse-ankaios/ank-sdk-python), which provides a convenient way to access the control interface.

-Let's have a look at the fleet connector implementation:
+Let's take a look at the Fleet Connector implementation:

 ```python
 from ankaios_sdk import Workload, Ankaios, WorkloadStateEnum, WorkloadSubStateEnum, AnkaiosLogLevel, Manifest, Request, CompleteState